tfmake/tfmake/README.md

 By default (`tfmake run`), the command calls `make` and runs it with the semantics described above, avoiding unnecessary executions.
 However, two other modes exist with the options `--all` and `--dry-run`.

-The first one executes Terraform `plan`, `apply`, or `destroy` for all modules, whereas the second is similar to the default mode, producing a list of modules but without running their recipes.
+The first one executes Terraform `validate`, `plan`, `apply`, or `destroy` for all modules, whereas the second is similar to the default mode, producing a list of modules but without running their recipes.

 ### Configuring the Infrastructure as Code Tool